Moonai - stars

 Brain scans show that your brain perceives music, pain, and emotions in a similar way.
 Listening to pleasing music increases activity in parts of the brain's reward center, and some studies suggest that music can interfere with the signals your brain interprets as pain.

 Certain sounds, frequencies, and rhythms can impact the central nervous system and help reduce the perception of menstrual pain.
-However, not all sounds count, which is why we are partnering with neuroscientists, gynecologists, and psychoacoustic experts to provide the most effective sounds for period pain relief.
+However, not all sounds count, which is why we are partnering with neuroscientists, gynaecologists, and psychoacoustic experts to provide the most effective sounds for stress and pain relief focus and investigating women's reproductive health.

 Spatial Audio vs Immersive Audio vs 3D Audio?
 And how do they help?